SolaceLabs/pubsubplus-cf-dev/README.md

 ### Installation Step 3 - Deploy CF and p-mysql

 You can deploy CF and CF-mysql in bosh-lite to host the solace service broker.
 In order to do this, run [cf_deploy.sh](bin/cf_deploy.sh) and [cf_mysql_deploy.sh](bin/cf_mysql_deploy.sh).

-This script will deploy cf from this repository: [https://github.com/cloudfoundry/cf-deployment](https://github.com/cloudfoundry/cf-deployment) and deploy cf-mysql from this repository: [https://github.com/cloudfoundry/cf-mysql-deployment](https://github.com/cloudfoundry/cf-mysql-deployment).
+This script will deploy cf from this repository: [https://github.com/cloudfoundry/cf-deployment](https://github.com/cloudfoundry/cf-deployment).
+It will deploy cf-mysql from this repository: [https://github.com/cloudfoundry/cf-mysql-deployment](https://github.com/cloudfoundry/cf-mysql-deployment).

 ~~~~
 cd bin